CAP-CoT: Cycle Adversarial Prompt for Improving Chain of Thoughts in LLM Reasoning: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets and Evaluation}: We evaluate our method on six QA benchmarks: MATH \citep{hendrycks2measuring}, GSM8K \citep{cobbe2021training}, BBH \citep{suzgun2023challenging}, MMLU-CF \citep{zhao2024mmlu}, HotpotQA \citep{yang2018hotpotqa}, and LongBench \citep{bai2024longbench}.
-Collectively, these datasets cover advanced and grade-school math, logical and algorithmic reasoning, commonsense and factual knowledge, multi-hop QA, and very long-context understanding.
+\textbf{Datasets and Evaluation}: We evaluate our method on six \ac{QA} benchmarks: MATH \citep{HBKABTSS:21:NEURIPS}, GSM8K \citep{CKB:21:ARXIV}, BBH \citep{SSSGCCTZ:23:ACL}, MMLU-CF \citep{ZHYLCMXYYL:24:ARXIV}, HotpotQA \citep{YZSZBYCR:18:EMNLP}, and LongBench \citep{BZLJTHZD:24:ACL}.
+Collectively, these datasets cover advanced and grade-school math, logical and algorithmic reasoning, commonsense and factual knowledge, multi-hop \ac{QA}, and very long-context understanding.
 For all experiments, we adopt standard accuracy as the evaluation metric.
+The optimization agents do not receive the gold answer during prompt refinement; gold answers are used only by the evaluator to compute final accuracy.